Iowa Medicaid Long-Term Care Definition

 Countable vs. Non-Countable Income

 Nearly all income received is counted towards the income limit.
 Examples include employment wages, alimony payments, pension payments, Social Security Disability Income, Social Security Income, annuities, IRA withdrawals, and stock dividends.
 Nationally, Holocaust restitution payments are not counted as income.
-In IA, the VA Aid & Attendance and Housebound, which is above and beyond the Basic VA Pension, does not count as income.
+In IA, the VA Aid & Attendance and Housebound, which is above and beyond the Basic VA Pension, does not count.

 Treatment of Income for a Couple